Phi Lambda Chi: Symbols

 The fraternity's colors are blue and gold.
 Its flower is the white carnation and its mascot lion.
 Its motto is "Ever Onward."
-The Phi Lambda Phi coat of arms features "two vicious lions poised on either side against a shield, which has at its upper extremity a Grecian helmet and, at its lower extremity, a scroll bearing the Greek name of the Fraternity.
+The Phi Lambda Chi coat of arms features "two vicious lions poised on either side against a shield, which has at its upper extremity a Grecian helmet and, at its lower extremity, a scroll bearing the Greek name of the Fraternity.
 Diagonally across the shield is a solid bar separating the eye in the upper right-hand comer from the crossed sabers in the lower left-hand comer."

 The fraternity's Order of the Scroll or new member pin is a blue shield with a central gold disc.
 Its badge is worn by fully initiated members, called the Order of the Shield, and features a blue background decorated with gold symbols and a gold border.
 There is also a badge for alumni or Order of the Lion members which is similar to the badge, except for a border of pearls.

-Chapters of Phi Lambda Chi
+Chapters

-Active chapters noted in bold, inactive chapter noted in italics.:
+Active chapters noted in bold, inactive chapters noted in italics.: